qwertychouskie/TestOut-issues/Linux Pro.md

 ## Chapter 6

-- 6.3.4:  Instructions don't say to remove `aespinoza` from `western_sales_group` but yoou get dinged if you don't.
+- 6.3.4:  Instructions don't say to remove `aespinoza` from `western_sales_group` but you get dinged if you don't.

+## Chapter 8

+- 8.3: Most distros got rid of HAL around 2011, with just udev being used now.